AyoubOulkadi/Real-Estate-ETL-Pipeline/README.md

 **Overall, this project aims to provide an efficient method for collecting and processing real estate data at scale, delivering accurate Data and valuable insights for real estate analysts, investors, and professionals.**

+This project implements a scalable ETL (Extract, Transform, Load) pipeline for collecting, processing, and analyzing real estate data from the SAROUTY website.

+The pipeline leverages AWS services (EC2, S3, Glue, Redshift) for scalability and reliability, with Apache Airflow for automation and orchestration.

+The ultimate goal is to enable real estate analysts, investors, and professionals to access clean, structured, and analytics-ready data for decision-making.

+<h2> 🚀 Tech Stack </h2>

+AWS EC2 → Running Selenium-based scraper

+Selenium & Python → Web scraping

+AWS S3 → Raw and processed data storage

+AWS Glue → Data cleaning, transformation & schema management

+Amazon Redshift → Data warehousing for analytics & BI

+Apache Airflow → Pipeline orchestration & automation

+boto3 → AWS SDK for Python

 <h2> Architecture du projet </h2>

 EC2 instance runs a Python script using Selenium to extract data from SAROUTY.